Emil Sayfutdinov: Career history

 Sayfutdinov gained his speedway licence in 2005, just before his 16th birthday.
-He started his career in the Russian league with Mega-Lada Togliatti.
-His team won the Russian Champion title, and Sayfutdinov was one Mega-Lada's best riders with an average of 2.271 (15th place in league).
-He won the Individual under-21 Russian Championship and was 6th in the Russian Senior Championship.
-He also won the Russian Pairs Championship title with Mega-Lada that year.
+He started his career in the Russian league with Mega-Lada Togliatti and won the Russian Champion title.
+He averaged 2.271 (15th place in league), won the Russian Pairs Championship and won the Individual under-21 Russian Championship and was 6th in the Russian Senior Championship.
+In international competitions he started in the Individual U-19 European Championship and won qualification to the final but was too young to take part.